UBH-Fall2023/ubh-fall2023-ok-nick/README.md

 # `yap my classes`
 `yap my classes` (YMC) is a self-hosted Matrix server for anonymously communicating with other students in your University at Buffalo (UB) classes.

-It works by prompting the user for a UB Navigate access token (username field), which allows YMC to assign the user to text channels corresponding to their specific class section.
+It works by prompting the user for a UB Navigate access token (username field), which allows YMC to assign the user to text channels corresponding to their specific class sections.
 Users may also provide a password (password field) so that they may log in under the same account at a later date.
 Even if the access token refreshes, the user can still log in with their new token and the same password.

 ## Features
 * **Matrix!** - Built on the matrix protocol for a feature-rich interface.